gosu/releasy/README.md

 CLI Commands
 ------------

-Relapse also provides some supplementary commands:
+Releasy also provides some supplementary commands:

-* `relapse install-sfx [options]` - Installs a copy of the Windows self-extractor in the local 7z installation, to allow use of the :exe archive format (it comes with the Windows version of 7z, so only need to use this command on OS X/Linux).
+* `releasy install-sfx [options]` - Installs a copy of the Windows self-extractor in the local 7z installation, to allow use of the `:exe` archive format (it comes with the Windows version of 7z, so only need to use this command on OS X/Linux).

-External Requirements (Optional)
+External Requirements (Optional, but recommended)
 --------------------------------

 ### To create package archives (except `:dmg`)